QiansiqiHu/DOT-server/README.md

    - **SLURM jobs (Recommended)**: Use the `sbatch` command to submit jobs with specific resource requirements.
 This allows for efficient resource allocation and lets your jobs run even when you're disconnected.
 [Learn more about SLURM commands here](#running-time-consuming-scripts-efficiently-through-slurm).
    - **Direct execution**: For quick tests, you can run Python scripts directly on the compute nodes.

+> [!IMPORTANT]
-> **Important:** Please avoid running intensive computational tasks on the login node (137.189.75.113), as it has limited CPU resources and is shared by all users for administrative purposes.
+> Please avoid running intensive computational tasks on the login node (137.189.75.113), as it has limited CPU resources and is shared by all users for administrative purposes.

 #### Connection Methods